eric-brechemier/the-shape-of-design-french-translation/glossary/suspension-of-disbelief.md

 > Cette suspension volontaire et momentanée de l'incrédulité
 > qui constitue la foi du poète

-where "(willing) suspension of disbelief (for the moment)" is translated as "suspension (volontaire) (et momentanée) de l'incrédulité".
+where '(willing) suspension of disbelief (for the moment)' is translated as "suspension (volontaire) (et momentanée) de l'incrédulité".

-This hints at a literal translation of "suspension of disbelief" as "suspension de l'incrédulité"
+This hints at a literal translation of 'suspension of disbelief' as "suspension de l'incrédulité"

-A literal translation was also used (in Spanish) by Jorge Luis Borges in "Siete Noches" (Seven Nights) [7][R7] published in 1980:
+A literal translation was also used (in Spanish) by Jorge Luis Borges in “Siete Noches” (Seven Nights) [7][R7] published in 1980:

 > Dijo  Coleridge  que  la  fe  poética  es  una
 > voluntaria  suspensión  de  la  incredulidad.